polkadot-developers/substrate-docs/content/md/en/docs/tutorials/get-started/build-local-blockchain.md

    git clone https://github.com/substrate-developer-hub/substrate-node-template
    ```

-   This will put you into the `main` branch.
-If you are experienced with Polkadot, and want to work with a specific Polkadot version, you can use the `--branch` command-line option to select the Substrate branch that you want to work with.
+   This command clones the `main` branch.
+   If you are familiar with Polkadot, and want to work with a specific Polkadot version, you can use the `--branch` command-line option to select the specific branch that you want to work with.

    Click [Releases](https://github.com/paritytech/polkadot/releases) or [Tags](https://github.com/paritytech/polkadot/tags) to see the latest and earlier Polkadot branches that you can use with the node template.